ddev/ddev.com/src/pages/blog/moving-cms-sites-around-local-servers.md

 **On the target server** (which can be DDEV-Local or anything else):

-1. Check out or update the code from your git repo or wherever it’s stored.
+1. Check out or update the code from your Git repository or wherever it’s stored.
-2. Copy your database dump to the server and load it into the database server using a tool like mysql, for example `gzip -dc sitename.db.sql.gz | mysql <databasename>` (or on DDEV-Local `ddev import-db --src=/path/to/sitename_db.sql.gz`)
+2. Copy your database dump to the server and load it into the database server using a tool like `mysql`, for example `gzip -dc sitename.db.sql.gz | mysql <databasename>` (or on DDEV-Local `ddev import-db --src=/path/to/sitename_db.sql.gz`)
 3. Copy your user-generated files tarball to the target server and untar it in the correct directory: `cd <docroot>/sites/default/files && tar -zxf /path/to/sitename_files.tar.gz`.
 (Or on DDEV-Local `ddev import-files --src=/path/to/sitename_files.tar.gz`)
-4. Edit your settings.php or settings.local.php (preferred) to point to the database you’ve loaded.
+4. Edit your `settings.php` or `settings.local.php` (preferred) to point to the database you’ve loaded.

 ### Drupal 8+ deployment: code, database, files, config, site build